Focus On Your Muscles Not The Numbers

 - Locking out and resting at the end point during pushing movements

-- Altering your body position or movement to shift some of the resistance to other muscles or reduce it
+- Altering your body position or movement to reduce the resistance or shift some of it to other muscles

 - Avoiding or rushing through harder portions of the range of motion

 - Pausing or moving too slowly through easier portions of the range of motion (AKA “sandbagging”)

 - Quickly alternating backing off or dropping then heaving at the weight in an attempt to elicit a stretch reflex (AKA “off-onning”)

 All of these make it easier to do more reps or go longer but less demanding for the muscles and less effective for the real goal of exercise: stimulating increases in muscular strength and size and through them improvements in the other trainable factors of functional ability.
 By increasing the length of time it takes to get there they also cause you to waste more energy in the process.
 While a demand on energy systems is necessary to stimulate some of the improvements we want from exercise there is a point of diminishing returns beyond which you begin to interfere with your body’s ability to recover from and adapt to exercise.
 Many of these also involve increases in acceleration or changes in leverage which may increase the risk of injury or result in increased wear over time.

 If you list the opposites of the above form errors you get the start of a pretty good list of things you should do during exercise:

 - Move in a slow and controlled manner

 - Lift the weight, don’t swing or throw it